 10. Loosen the bolts for the rocker arm bridge equally in sequences, so that the rocker arm shaft is not bent.
-Remove the bolts and carefully lift away the rocker arm bridge with 9990185 and 88880003.
+Remove the bolts and install the tools 9990185 and 88880003.

-For engines with VEB: fixate the pistons in the rocker arms with rubber bands or similar so that the pistons do not fall out.
+11. Fixate the pistons in the exhaust rocker arms with rubber bands or similar so that the pistons do not fall out, and carefully lift away the rocker arm bridge.